Nelson Park, Napier: Playing history

 The ground first held a first-class match when Hawke's Bay played Wellington in 1920, and Hawke's Bay also played a first-class match there in 1921 against the touring Australians.
 In the 1920s Nelson Park was regarded as one of the best cricket wickets in New Zealand.

 Senior cricket was next played at Nelson Park nearly 65 years later when Central Districts played Wellington in the 1985–86 Shell Trophy.
 It has been a regular first-class venue since 2007.
-As of December 2018, Central Districts has played 20 first-class matches there, lifting the Plunket Shield at the venue in 2018–19.
+As of December 2018, Central Districts has played 20 first-class matches there, lifting the Plunket Shield at the venue in 2017–18.
 A 2011-12 Ford Trophy match was held between the Central Districts Stags and the Wellington Firebirds, which finished in a no result.

 Five Youth One Day Internationals have been played at Nelson Park, all in the 2010 Under-19 World Cup.
 The ground has also been used a home venue for Central Districts Women in the State League in the 2010/11 season.

-Nelson Park is the home of the Hawke's Bay Cricket Association.
+Nelson Park is the home of the Hawke's Bay Cricket Association, and since the 1980s it has been the usual home ground for Hawke's Bay in the Hawke Cup.
 There are five cricket pitches in the park, with some overlap among the five fields.